-If you’re a landlord seeking to evict a tenant, use a Louisiana (LA) eviction notice to begin the process.
-Your eviction notice must be written according to Louisiana state law, and give your tenant the legally required amount of time to respond or move out.
+A Louisiana eviction notice provides legal support to landlords and property managers seeking to initiate tenant eviction proceedings due to non-payment of rent or other lease violations.
+The notice must be written according to Louisiana state law, and give your tenant the legally required amount of time to respond, correct the violation(s) of lease terms, or move out.

 Download a free eviction notice customized for Louisiana state law below in MS Word (.docx) or Adobe PDF format.

 Eviction Laws & Requirements

 - Louisiana State Laws: Louisiana Revised Statutes, Code of Civil Procedure.

 - Rent Payment Grace Period: No grace period for late or non-payment of rent in Louisiana unless stated specifically in the lease.

 - Notice of Non-Compliance: 5 days (Louisiana CCP 4701).

 - Late or Non-Payment of Rent Notice: 5 days (Louisiana CCP 4701).

 Title XI of the Louisiana Code of Civil Procedure outlines all state laws and requirements for eviction in Louisiana.